Stackato-Apps/null/README.md

 null
 ====

-A minimal standalone app for Stackato for exploration and testing.
+A minimal standalone Stackato app for exploration and testing.

 This app does nothing but provide a container for inspection and testing.